BenjaminS81/cifar-classification-cnn/README.md

 ### Deep Learning CNN classification with the CIFAR-10 dataset ###

-In this simulation employing a CNN model is build utilizing the the ***CIFAR-10 dataset***, which contains images from 10 different categories.
+In this simulation a CNN model is build utilizing the the ***CIFAR-10 dataset***, which contains images from 10 different categories.
 The simulation utilizes advanced data augmentation techniques that helps to improve a model's performance.
 The simulation requires to be run either on a jupyter lab virtual machine or ideally in Google Colab (see details below).

 ## 🚨 Open this notebook on Google Colab 🚨
 - ❗️ Login to a Google account to use it!